Today, your brand is everything, girl! We are going to go through exactly how you can host your very own photoshoot!

 Whether you are using your point and shoot, DSLR, or your phone’s camera you have to understand how it works.

 If you are using your phone, you almost certainly going to be editing your photos on your phone as well.
-Be sure to have your favorite editing app installed at the photoshoot.
+Be sure to have your favourite editing app installed at the photoshoot.
 I love Whitagram and Snapseed!
 You can do a quick edit on set to make sure that you are getting the shots that you’ve planned for.

 If you are using a DSLR, please do not borrow your friends without any experience using it.
 Yes, a DSLR will take the best shots reliably, but only if you actually know what you are doing with the camera.
 If you’re borrowing or buying a fancy camera, I’ll say it again: Take the time to learn how to use it!